 With an entire day on your hands, Pinsky pulls out all the stops to declutter your bedroom and revamp, but there are some rules—number one being that you must declutter before even thinking about organizing.
 "The goal isn't to get rid of stuff," she says.
 "The goal is to feel good about what you keep.”
 Your jumping-off point should be your drawers.

 The first order of business is to purge.
 While in the process of pulling everything out of your closet and putting it back in, Pinsky wants you to toss any multiples you might be keeping.
 “Unless it's something you use every day, like a uniform, I would suggest keeping only one of each in your space,” she urges.
 If you find you’ve stocked up on things to use in the future, store them outside of your bedroom in a bin with a label.
-Same goes for sentimental items you can’t part with—find a bin that fits your aesthetic and keep nostalgia in another room.
+The same goes for sentimental items you can’t part with—find a bin that fits your aesthetic and keep nostalgia in another room.

 Pinsky suggests file folding, too.
 “When items are folded vertically, you can clearly see everything you have," she says.
 "Many times you are able to fit more and, although there are more folds, it doesn't crease as easily.”
 She also reminds us of the power of a good Container Store purchase.
 Dividers within a drawer optimize the organization ten-fold.